mmellado/js4noobs/README.md

     }
   }
 ```
 In this example we are combining several things we have learned so far.
 We have an array of colors.
 Then we get the length of the array and store it on another variable.
-Finally we have a variable `i` thas has no initial value.
+Finally we have a variable `i` that has no initial value.
 Declaring all your variables at the beginning of your function is a standard practice, even when they are not initialized with any value.

 After that we do a loop through the colors and show an alert with every color.
 However, with the code that we have so far, no code will actually be executed.
 This is just creating the function.
 After that, we need to call it for its code to be executed.